OctopusDeploy/blog/blog/2020-01/operations-runbooks-examples/index.md

 ## Runbook examples

-I'd like to highlight some great runbook examples and I'll add new ones as times goes on.
-Feel free to add a comment with your favourite runbook idea.
+I'd like to highlight some runbook examples and I'll add new ones over time.
+Add a comment with your favourite runbook or automated operations process.

 ### Routine maintenance